Hywan/gutenberg-parser-rs/README.md

 | [`moby-dick-parsed.html`] | 2,681.936 | 0.993 | × 2701 |

 The PHP extension of the Rust parser is in average 4010 times faster than the actual PHP implementation.
+The median of the speedup is 1756.

 Note that memory limit has been hit very quickly with the PHP parser, while the Rust parser as a PHP native extension has a small memory